vtex-apps/ads-txt/docs/README.md

 # Ads Txt

-Exposes a `/ads.txt` route that serves content configurable thourgh the app's configuration page.
+Exposes a `/ads.txt` route that serves custom content from the app's settings.

 To be used for Google Ads verification.